Kerbas-ad-astra/ThrottleUp/README.md

 Any (bipropellant) engines left over get 30%.

-The order in which patches are applied is: vernier, land, maneuver, then all of the turbopump tags, then orbit, vacuum, "LFO leftovers", and then monoprop.
+The order in which patches are applied is: vernier, land, maneuver, then all of the turbopump tags, then orbit, vacuum, and then leftovers.
 Whichever one hits an engine first "sticks", so an engine with "vernier boost" gets 15% minThrust, while "vacuum boost" gets 60%.

 ##Dependencies